 The following Participating Institutions are custodians for this species in the CPC National Collection:

-The conservation of Abies fraseri is not currently sponsored.
+The conservation of Abies fraseri is fully sponsored.

 Irina Kadis contributed to this Plant Profile.